Wed, 27 Sep 06

 Other than that, everything worked fine.
 Thank you very much!

-8. Roland Bouman said,
+8. Roland Bouman says:

 Hi Dan,